ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-apache.md

 ### <strong>10.
 Final step</strong>

 The final step is to have fun with your newly created instance, which should be up and running to `http://localhost` or the domain you have configured Faveo with.

+> **Note**: At this stage, Faveo has been installed, it is time to setup the backup for Faveo File System and Database.
+[Follow this article](/docs/helper/backup) to setup Faveo backup.